Culcha Candela: History

-In November 2010 Culcha Candela were on tour in Central America for three weeks at the invitation of the Goethe-Institut.
-In that year also Lafrontino left the Band.
+In November 2010 Culcha Candela went on tour in Central America for three weeks at the invitation of the Goethe-Institut.
+The same year, Lafrontino left the band.

-On 22 October 2010 their first Best-Of album was released Das Beste, which includes songs from their four old albums, but also three new songs: Move It, Berlin City Girl and General.
-The first single that was released was Move It on 8 October and rose to number 7 in the German charts.
-The second release, on 14 January 2011, was Berlin City Girl as a Wir Edition Remix.
+On 22 October 2010 their first best-of album was released, Das Beste, which includes songs from their four studio albums, but also three new songs: "Move It", "Berlin City Girl" and "General".
+The first single released was "Move It" on 8 October, which rose to number 7 on the German charts.
+The second release, on 14 January 2011, was "Berlin City Girl"as a Wir Edition Remix.

-On 27 May they performed in the König-Pilsener-Arena in Oberhausen at the VIVA Comet 2011 award ceremony and also received the award in the Best Band category.
-After the award ceremony, they announced a new album for the end of the year, the first song of which they presented on their tour: Hungry Eyes.
+On 27 May they performed in the König-Pilsener-Arena in Oberhausen at the VIVA Comet 2011 award ceremony and received the award in the Best Band category.
+After the award ceremony, they announced a new album for the end of the year, the first song of which they presented on their tour: "Hungry Eyes".

-The single Wildes Ding was released on 6 January 2012.
+The single "Wildes Ding" was released on 6 January 2012.
 The "jungle version" of the song was the theme song for RTL - Dschungelcamp 2012.
-On 8 March 2012 they started their 15-concert Flätrate Tour with a concert in Dresden and made three weeks later a Final concert in their hometown Berlin in front of about 7000 fans.
+On 8 March 2012 they started their 15-concert Flätrate Tour with a concert in Dresden.
+Three weeks later they performed a final concert in their hometown Berlin in front of nearly 7000 fans.

-At the end of 2012 they announced that they would take a break next year, there should be no concerts and no new music should be released.
+At the end of 2012 they announced that they would take a break the following year.
+There would be no concerts and no new music would be released.
 Instead, they wanted to work on solo projects.
-Larsito offered drum workshops and recorded an album called Etwas bleibt, Johnny Strange got involved with the organization Afrika Rise, Don Cali produced as Part of the project KAO Music, Chino and Itchy appeared as Itchinosound.
+Larsito offered drum workshops and recorded an album called Etwas bleibt, Johnny Strange got involved with the organization Afrika Rise, Don Cali produced as part of the project KAO Music, Chino and Itchy appeared as Itchinosound.
 In June 2014 Itchyban released his solo album Unperfekt under his real first name Mateo on the label Warner.

-On 15 May 2014 Culcha Candela officially announced that Larsito and Mr. Reedoo have left the band and now want to continue working solo.
+On 15 May 2014 Culcha Candela officially announced that Larsito and Mr. Reedoo had left the band and wanted to continue working solo.
 At the beginning of 2015, the four remaining band members also announced the change to Warner Music and the release of a new album together in summer 2015.
-On 1 May 2015 they released the song La Noche Entera, which premiered as a pre-single exclusively on their Facebook page.
-On 5 June their first official single Wayne (feat.
+On 1 May 2015 they released the song "La Noche Entera", which premiered as a pre-single exclusively on their Facebook page.
+On 5 June their first official single "Wayne" (feat.
 Curlyman) was released from the new album Candelistan, which was released on 28 August 2015.

+In 2017, they released their seventh studio album, Feel Erfolg.
+This was followed in 2021 by Top Ten and in 2023 by Zu wahr um schön zu sein.